It’s All About The Journey.

-In the beginning you could say it was a necessity to hunt for survival.
-Now it is strictly regulated and for sport or gaming control.
+In the beginning, you could say it was a necessity to hunt for survival.
+Now it is strictly regulated, for sport or gaming control.
+The Journey is not as free as it once was.

 Even though it’s changed from necessity to leisure here are 5 tribes that still hunt for survival.